Overall Approach to Executive Compensation Surveys

 - These are the tangible factors.
 They are used by every Compensation Consulting firm and published survey.

 - Geography is a tangible factor.
 There is normally a regional (Ontario/Quebec) or national labour market for executives.
-However, most of our comparable organizations are headquartered in Ottawa.

 - The other major tangible factor driving pay is occupation, and the relative supply and demand in the labour market.
 Generally speaking, occupations requiring greater qualifications receive higher rates of pay.